 The most common circumstances in which a winding-up petition will be issued are:

 where a creditor has served a statutory demand on the debtor and the 21-day period has expired without the company paying, securing or compounding the sum so due (see Practice Note: Company statutory demand—the position under The Insolvency (England and Wales) Rules 2016).
-Note, however, that it is not necessary to issue a statutory demand before presenting a winding-up petition, but it is merely one method of demonstrating that a company is unable to pay its debts
+Note, however, that it is not necessary to issue a statutory demand before presenting a winding-up petition, but it is merely one method of demonstrating that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in